American Ecological Engineering Society

 4. Education of and outreach to future professionals, decisionmakers, and the public.

 The societal listserv is an opportunity for active member to post questions, discussion topics, and other ecological engineering information to be disseminated among other members.
+All members are automatically added to the listserv.
+For any questions or to change the email address associated with your membership, contact the AEES Secretary.

 To POST to the Listserv: Address messages to AEES-L@LISTSERV.UGA.EDU